Best Multi-Tools Reviewed

 These are all really cool, especially if you are a gear nut like we are.
 But, you may not need all of the features or extras that some of these models offer, meaning that spending money on something you will never need seems like a waste.
 Then again there are those who will regularly use all of those cool little extras.
-To get the most bang for you buck, it is a good idea to list in your head the different scenarios you might find yourself in, where a multi tool would be useful.
+To get the most bang for your buck, it is a good idea to list in your head the different scenarios you might find yourself in, where a multi-tool would be useful.
 Then break it down from there.

 By environment, I am really referring to the type conditions your outdoor tools are normally used in.
 If you spend most of your time in the wet or cold climates, you may want to think about what material a particular model is constructed of.
 Perhaps look for something with a coating or finish that is resistant to the elements.

 This one may seem like we are being picky, until you are up high, holding on with one hand and trying to access a specific tool with the other.
 At that point, you will quickly realize whether you chose correctly or not.
 Don’t wait until that time.
 Many shops will let you take a close look and try the products out at the counter.
 That is enough to get a feel of whether or not that particular on is easy to operate one handed if needed.

 Most brands offer extra accessories which go along with certain models.
 There are even some models which really require those little extras, which are often sold separately, to get the most use out of them.
-If you find that you need a lot of different bits and driver heads, and don’t mind carrying them around with you, than a product like that would probably suit you well.
+If you find that you need a lot of different bits and driver’s heads, and don’t mind carrying them around with you, then a product like that would probably suit you well.